Glasgow Inner Ring Road: North and west flanks

 The north flank of the ring (the Townhead and Woodside sections) runs between an interchange at St George's Cross in Woodside and an interchange at Townhead, passing through the districts of Garnethill and Cowcaddens.
 The entire section was elevated over the surrounding land on a concrete viaduct.
 The first contract was awarded for the Townhead section and it was the first section completed, opening in April 1968.
 The Woodside Section completed the North Flank in May 1971.

 The west flank (the Charing Cross and Kingston Bridge sections) was planned to run from the St George's Cross interchange, sweeping beneath Charing Cross and through Anderston before rising to cross the River Clyde and run to an interchange at Tradeston.
 The river crossing, whose feasibility had been considered even before the proposal of the ring road, was completed in June 1970 and opened by Queen Elizabeth, the Queen Mother.
 The Charing Cross section completing the link to St George's Cross was made in February 1972, marking the end of the originally contracted work.
 The North and West Flanks form 2.5 miles of motorway, built at a cost of around £27 million.

+The construction of the road greatly reduced the amount of traffic travelling through the city centre, and one of the lasting legacies of the project was that it allowed for the removal of traffic and therefore the pedestrianisation of Buchanan Street, and the central sections of Argyle and Sauchiehall Streets which took place between 1975 and 1977, to create a continuous shopping area devoid of cars.

 In 1993 the conservation organisation DoCoMoMo listed the completed sections of the inner ring road as one of the sixty key Scottish monuments of the post-war period.